k-bx/owlcloud/README.md

 We use `run` from Warp web-server mentioned before.

-Now, Albums microservice shouldn't be much harder to understand.
+The Albums microservice shouldn't be much harder to understand.
 Just one end-point, no need for glueing with `:<|>` operator:

 ```haskell